MatthiasCr/Computer-Vision-Assignment-2/README.md

 - Open the file /content/Computer-Vision-Assignment-2/src/training.py and set the constants `WANDB_TEAM_NAME` to your W&B team name and `WANDB_PROJECT_NAME` to a name for a (new) project

-- Execute the cell with `!wandb login` and insert your W&B token
+- Execute the cell that contains `!wandb login` and insert your W&B token

 ## Summary of Results